 I still remember many of the popular ones – you might recognize some of them yourself.
 Everyone knows The Tortoise and the Hare!
 I also recall, The Fox and the Grapes, The Boy Who Cried Wolf, The Ant and the Grasshopper.

 Aesop was a Greek storyteller who died in 564 BCE.
-This book, Great Thinkers; Simple Tools from 60 Great Thinkers to Improve Your Life Today showcases many examples of other greats and why their life lessons have endured for centuries and are still relevant for us today.
+This book by The School of Life, Great Thinkers; Simple Tools from 60 Great Thinkers to Improve Your Life Today showcases many examples of other greats and why their life lessons have endured for centuries and are still relevant for us today.

 Here are 3 lessons I’ve learned from brilliant thinkers from the past: